AnhDuc2000/test-jenkins/tests/README.md

     - Access your given URL.
 See [architecture](../docs/architecture.md) for a list of URLs.
     - Expect to quickly see a page that presents a box which says: "Select Identity Provider, What kind of user are you?, DXCGLOBALPASS DXCGLOBALPASS, Login with username and password"
     - The page stops here.
-    - Verify the Confluence version in the footer of this page is 5.9.5
+    - Verify the Confluence version in the footer of this page is 6.4.3
     - Verify the dropdown menu at far top left has these values:
         * JIRA
         * Confluence
         * Artifactory
-        * Confluence (note - Yes, this is a duplicate in current production)
         * Github
         * Jenkins
         * sonarqube